Galileo88/Galileos-Planet-Pack/README.md

 ## Known Issues
+* Catullus does not have volumetric clouds due to a bug with scatterer causing them to turn black.
+They will return.
+  * Gratian and Augustus no longer have dust storms due to the same issue as stated above

 * Clouds do not show up in main menu.
 Just a small bug with Kopernicus. not a big deal.
 Nothing is broken.